g4b1y/Namless_King/README.md

 # Think

 After that, I thought I could add some "Thoughts" to the Player.
-I was on Discord with a Friend of mine and we joked about JAVA, so I added the most used Phrase of us "Imagine using JAVA, kinda Cringe".
 Here is the function:
 ````JAVA
 public static String think(Main m){